slappepolsen/sp-workshop/INSTALL.md

 Ready-made builds are easier to try but **may not run on every machine**.
 If you have trouble, use **Run from source** above.

-> Pre-built app releases are not my priority.
+> Note: Pre-built app releases are not a priority for this project.
+In many cases, the source code works perfectly while the packaged application introduces a completely different set of problems to troubleshoot and maintain.
+Because of that additional overhead, most releases are published as source code only.
+Pre-built packages are provided occasionally when time permits.

 ### Get the build